catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 When diodes are present, after initially solving the matrix, the voltage across each diode is considered.
 If the voltage is in the right direction and does not meet V_forward or is the wrong polarity and does not meet V_breakdown, then the diode does not conduct, and gets a 10 gigaohm boost to its resistance.
 Otherwise, the diode is replaced with a -0.7 V voltage source.
 The matrix is re-computed once again (not recomputed again after this).

+---

 After solving, branches are assigned node voltages and currents, and floating branches are set to the voltage of the node they're connected to (no current).

+When setting currents, branches are seperated depending on whether they obey ohm's law.
+Branches that obey ohms law simply have their current calculated from voltage drop and resistance, branches that don't "copy" the current from a branch that has the same start node.
+We can do this because non-ohmian branches (such as voltage sources, capacitors, etc...) must be connected on both ends to another node to function.

 ## 3. Translate solution to Simulation